tableau/server-client-python/docs/api-ref.md

 Name  |  Description
 :--- | :---
 `schedule_item` | The settings for the schedule that you want to create.
-You need to create an instance of `schedule_item` and pass it to the `create` method.
-The `schedule_item` includes the `interval_item` which specifies the frequency, or interval, that the schedule should run.
-See `ScheduleItem` and `IntervalItem`.
+You need to create an instance of `ScheduleItem` and pass it to the `create` method.
+The `ScheduleItem` includes the `IntervalItem` which specifies the frequency, or interval, that the schedule should run.

 **Returns**